matrixesports/evm-contracts/README.md

 - `main` branch is for production only.
 Changes are merged if all FE integrations and contracts tests pass.
 - Use feature branches for all other changes.
 - Refer to `pull_request_template` when opening a PR.
 - You can use the `admincli` to deploy and interact with MTX contracts.
-See /admincli/readme
 - This project uses [Foundry](https://getfoundry.sh).
 See the [book](https://book.getfoundry.sh/getting-started/installation.html) for instructions on how to install and use Foundry.

 ## Contracts